 A New Normal in Challenging Times

 The past year brought a number of challenges to the animal welfare industry across the country and to shelter medicine education.
-The COVID pandemic failed to retreat as expected, prolonging the shelter workforce shortage while adding stressors of decreased adoptions and transport capacity.
+The post-pandemic recovery of shelter operations and veterinary care capacity failed to fully materialize, prolonging the shelter workforce shortage while adding stressors of decreased adoptions and transport capacity.

 Together with a veterinary shortage that has yet to hit bottom, shelters and community programs are experiencing unprecedented pressure.
 Shelter intakes of dogs and cats are increasing as families became less financially secure, shelters are experiencing record-setting crowding, and euthanasia for space in crowded shelters is ticking up across the country, reversing decades of progress.

-Against this background, the Shelter Medicine Program developed responsive programs with real-time data sharing, tactical guidelines adapted to the current limitations, personalized consultations, and partnerships with Human Animal Support Services and others to deliver what shelters need when they need it.
+Against this background, the Shelter Medicine Program developed responsive programs with real-time data sharing, tactical guidelines adapted to the current limitations, personalized consultations, and partnerships with national animal welfare and human services organizations to deliver what shelters need when they need it.
 We’ve made remote education and help more practical, accessible, supportive, and fun, both for working professionals and for veterinary students.

-Our veterinary students, who so much of the future depends on, amaze us with their resiliency and compassion as they navigate the new normal of veterinary school in the pandemic age.
+Our veterinary students, who so much of the future depends on, amaze us with their resiliency and compassion as they navigate this new normal.
 They sign up for all the extra elective courses they can, travel to get hands-on experience in real-world shelters, and volunteer to perform hundreds of spay/neuter surgeries in order to prepare themselves for a career as animal welfare veterinarians.
-Many have completed a rigorous series of intensive electives, clerkships, and externships to earn the Certificate in Shelter Medicine, a mark of outstanding achievement and day-one readiness for shelter practice.
+Many have completed a rigorous series of electives, clerkships, and externships to earn the Certificate in Shelter Medicine, a mark of outstanding achievement and day-one readiness for shelter practice.

 Challenge Accepted